 A variety of siting options are available for our life ring cabinets and they can even be installed at intervals of 164 feet to meet ILO safety standards or at intervals of 200 feet to meet OSHA regulations.

 Many people travel to national parks for educational reasons.
 National parks are often visited by class trips to encourage our future generations to learn all about history, nature and the world around them.

 Most of our trash cans and recycling containers can also be customized with your own motivational message, branding or map.
 This is a great way to inspire visitors to dispose of trash responsibly and take care of the environment around them.

 Our Fido™ pet waste station is is ideal for all outdoor areas

 Pets in Parks

 Many visitors will choose to bring their furry-friends when they visit state parks.
-If a lot of visitors with pets frequent your state park, it might be beneficial to install dog waste bins throughout the park or near to pet-friendly trails.
-These will encourage visitors to clean up after their pets and make use of the dog waste bins provided.
+If a lot of visitors with pets frequent your state park, it might be beneficial to install an adequate amount of pet waste stations throughout the park or near to pet-friendly trails.
+These will encourage visitors to clean up after their pets and make use of the dog poop stations provided.

 The Fido™ pet waste station features a self-returning lid and removable plastic liner for easy cleaning, making it a hygienic and secure unit.
-An easy-to-use bag dispenser is also available to attach to the side of the unit.
+An easy-to-use bag dispenser is also available to attach to the side of the dog waste station.